 Sec.
-86.0078. - Water wells to be abandoned.
+86.0087.
+Water wells to be abandoned.

-- (a) No owner or developer of property having one or more water wells may connect from such property to a city water or wastewater line unless such owner or developer first abandons the water well or wells on the property under applicable water well abandonment laws and regulations.
-The requirements of this section may only be waived by the city council. - (b) Within the City Limits.
-The provision of water supply to a new development served by individual wells within the City Limits is prohibited. - (c) Within the Extraterritorial Jurisdiction (ETJ).
-Individual wells within the ETJ shall be subject to approval by the county health official, and this approval shall be documented by the health official's signature on the water system statement on the plat.
-The developer shall submit, with the plat application, a certificate from a professional engineer registered in this state or a geoscientist licensed to practice in this state verifying the adequacy of the proprosed source of well sypply prior to plat approval. - (d) Compliance with Other Regulations.
-Installation, operations and maintenance of individual wells shall comply with City standards, regulations of the TCEQ, any other applicable State rules and regulations, and applicable regulations of groundwater conservation districts.
+(a) No owner or developer of property having one or more water wells may connect from such property to a city water or wastewater line unless such owner or developer first abandons the water well or wells on the property under applicable water well abandonment laws and regulations.
+The requirements of this section may only be waived by the city council.

+(b) Within the city limits.
+The provision of water supply to a new development served by individual wells within the city limits is prohibited.

+(c) Within the extraterritorial jurisdiction (ETJ).
+Individual wells within the ETJshall be subject to approval by the county health official, and this approval shall be documented by the health official's signature on the water system statement on the plat.
+The developer shall submit with the plat application, a certificate from a professional engineer registered in this state or a geoscientist licensed to practice in this state verifying the adequacy of the proposed source of well supply prior to plat approval.

+(d) Compliance with other regulations.
+Installation, operations and maintenance of individual wells shall comply with city standards, regulations of the TCEQ, and any other applicable regulations of groundwater conservation districts.
 In the event of conflict among these regulations, whichever is the most stringent shall apply.

 Sec.
-86.008. - RESERVED
+86.008.
+Reserved.